History of Oradea: After the Romanian revolution

 After December 1989, Oradea aimed to achieve greater prosperity along with other towns in Central Europe.
 Both culturally and economically, Oradea's prospects are inevitably tied to the general aspiration of the Romanian society to freedom, democracy and a free market economy, with varied initiatives in all fields of endeavor.
 Due to its specific character, Oradea is one of the most important economic and cultural centers of Western Romania and of the country in general, and one of the great academic centers, with a unique bilingual dynamic.

+Twenty-first century

+In the 2020s, the city has become an economic hub in business and tourism.
+It is also known as a centre of Art Nouveau and architecture, earning the nickname of 'Little Paris'.

+The fortress is on the Municipal Heritage List and has received European funding; it now hosts the University of Oradea's Faculty of Visual Arts.

 Jewish community

 The chevra kadisha (burial society) was founded in 1735, the first synagogue in 1803, and the first community (or "communal") school (known as the Public Elementary School) in 1839.
 At the turn of the 20th century the old Jewish quarter, known as the "Katona Város", in the neighborhood of the town's original fort was still standing, and retained its ancient aspect.
 The converted fortress site and its environs continued to be inhabited mainly by Jewish families into the 1920s, as it had been since its disuse as a military facility in 1792.
 Until the beginning of the 19th century, Jews were not permitted to do business in any other part of the city.
 Even then they were required to withdraw at nightfall to their own quarter.
 In 1835, permission to live at will in any part of the city was granted to them.
 The old synagogue remained, though no longer used for worship, into the 20th century, as did the Jewish hospital in the same area.
 The buildings were demolished during the communist era.

 The Jewish community of Oradea was divided into an Orthodox and Neolog congregations.
 While the members of the Neolog community still retained their membership in the chevra kadisha, they began to use a cemetery of their own in 1899.
 By the early 20th century, the Jews of Oradea had won prominence in the public life of the city; there were Jewish manufacturers, merchants, lawyers, physicians, and farmers.
 The chief of police (1902) was a Jew and in the municipal council, and the Jewish element was proportionately represented.
 The community possessed, in addition to the hospital and chevra kadisha, a Jewish women's association, a grammar school, an industrial school (commercial or vocational school) for boys and girls, a yeshiva, and a soup kitchen to name a few.

 The following are among those who have held the rabbinate of Oradea: